Driving Without Insurance Solicitors

 Our lawyers have successfully represented and defended clients facing prosecution for driving without insurance.
 If you are being investigated or prosecuted for driving without insurance it is vital that you receive the best possible advice and representation as early as possible to ensure that you have the best prospects of being acquitted at Court.
 At Kang & Co Solicitors, we have a team of skilled and experienced motoring law Solicitors and Barristers to assist you for all types of motoring offences.
-If you would like to speak to one of our specialist motoring law solicitors for a free initial consultation, please send a message via our Contact Form or call 0345 222 9955.
+If you would like to speak to a member of our legal team for an initial consultation & fee quotation, please fill out our Contact Form or call 0330 818 9827.